3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/mongo/intro-to-mongoose.md

 ## Seed Data (10 minutes / 1:30)

-Let's seed some data in our database.
+Let's delete this create code, and actually add some seed some data in our database, from our `seeds.js` file.
 In order to do that, we need to make sure that we can connect the `schema.js` to the `seeds.js`.
 Comment out the code we created above, and add the following to the bottom of the `db/schema.js`.

 ```js
 // in the db/schema.js